What is the Difference Between Mantrailing And Tracking Dogs?

 Mantrailing dogs typically do not follow footsteps, but where the scent has gone, which can be a good distance away from the footstep trail due to the environment and how dogs work.

-Tracking is a nose down sport where the dog is required to follow the ground disturbances made by footsteps as accurately as possible.
+Tracking is a nose down sport where the dog is required to follow the ground disturbances made by footsteps and the scent left by the person as accurately as possible.

 Mantrailing as a Dog Sport